expectedparrot/edsl/docs/starter_tutorial.rst

 2. Set your API keys in your Python code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can alternatively set your API keys in your Python code before you import any EDSL object as follows:
+Instead of using an `.env` file, you can set your API keys in your Python code before you import any EDSL object as follows:

 .. code-block:: python